 - A headache

-- Swollen and red tonsils, and at times, there are streaks of pus or white patches
+- Swollen and red tonsils, and sometimes, there are pus or white patches or streaks.

 - Tender and swollen lymph nodes in the neck area